ffrank/ffrank.github.io/_posts/2020-03-15-on-bad-ad-hoc-theories.markdown

 point you're trying to make.
 That's not how any of this works.
 (This is some Trump level of misinformation.)

-But even when assumption holds true, it's deeply cynical and a bad, bad accusation against world leaders, to conclude that this trade is being made willingly.
+But even when this assumption holds true, it's deeply cynical and a bad, bad accusation against world leaders, to conclude that this trade is being made willingly.
 "Well yes, we could take action now, but we will save a half trillion by waiting until Tuesday" is *not* a statement a normal person